fgaz/fgaz.github.io/content/about.md

 tags = ["about", "contact", "fgaz", "Francesco Gazzetta"]
 +++

-I'm Francesco Gazzetta, a student of computer science from Treviso, Italy.
-I enjoy programming, hiking, photographing<del>, and keeping this blog up-to-date</del>.
+I'm Francesco Gazzetta, a software developer from Treviso, Italy.
+I enjoy programming, hiking, photographing<del>, and keeping this website up-to-date</del>.

 You can find/contact me on a variety of services: